Agata6391/CloudShift_Radar/README.md

 CloudShift Radar answers questions such as:

-- ðŸ” What will break before migration?
+- ❓ What will break before migration?
-- âœ… Which features are likely to survive?
+- … Which features are likely to survive?
-- ðŸ”§ Which dependencies need refactoring?
+- 🧩 Which dependencies need refactoring?
-- âš ï¸ Which risks require human review?
+- ⚠️ Which risks require human review?
-- ðŸ“‹ What should the team fix before moving to the target cloud?
+- ↔ What should the team fix before moving to the target cloud?

 ### Value Proposition